apache/spark/docs/ml-features.md

 </div>

 ## Feature Transformation
 Feature Transformation is the base functionality to add hash results as a new column.
 Users can specify input column name and output column name by setting `inputCol` and `outputCol`.
-Also in `spark.ml`, all LSH families can pick multiple LSH hash functions.
-The number of hash functions could be set in `outputDim` in any LSH family.
+LSH in `spark.ml` also supports multiple LSH hash tables.
+Users can specify the number of hash tables by setting `numHashTables`.

+The output type of feature type is `Array[Vector]` where the dimension of the array equals `numHashTables`, and the dimensions of the vectors are currently set to 1.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">